brianmulyadi/Arc-Boost/README.md

 # Arc-Boost
 Collection of boosts for Arc Browser

+### Youtube Reviews on Amazon

+Injects a link to the Amazon product page that leads to a YouTube search for the product reviews

 ### Green Robinhood

 Changed all css classes that are related to negative sentiment to be green